Eurovision (network)

 Eurovision is a pan-European television telecommunications network owned and operated by the European Broadcasting Union (EBU).
 It was officially founded in 1954 in Geneva, Switzerland, and its first official transmission took place on 6 June 1954.
-However, prior to the network's formal establishment, the coronation of Elizabeth II on 2 June 1953 was one of the first events to be broadcast across Europe.
+In the lead-up to the network's formal establishment, the coronation of Elizabeth II on 2 June 1953 was one of the first events to be broadcast across Europe.

 Major television broadcasts are distributed live through the Eurovision network to EBU members.
 Members share breaking news footage through the daily Eurovision news exchange (EVN).
 They also exchange television programmes through the network.

 The EBU department that operated the Eurovision network became a separate joint-stock company under Swiss law (Aktiengesellschaft or société anonyme) in 2019, with the EBU as its sole shareholder.

 In January 2023, Eurovision Services was sold to a German investment advisory company, DUBAG AG, based in Munich.
 The terms of the agreement were not published.

 The EBU has also owned and operated a radio counterpart, Euroradio, since 1989.

 Background

+Logo of Eurovision used from 1 December 2012 to 31 December 2025.

 The name "Eurovision" was originally coined by British journalist George Campey when writing for the Evening Standard, and was adopted by the EBU for its network.

 The first official Eurovision transmission took place on 6 June 1954.
 It broadcast the Narcissus Festival in Montreux, Switzerland, followed by an evening program from Rome, including a tour of the Vatican, an address from Pope Pius XII and an apostolic blessing.
 A year before the official launch, the Coronation of Elizabeth II was one of the first Eurovision broadcasts.

+Sports programming was the compelling reason for Eurovision; sports were 518 of 645 programs shared on the network in 1970.

 Eurovision was managed by the European Broadcasting Union's Eurovision Operations Department and offered permanent coverage of Europe, the Americas, the Middle East, North Africa and the Asia-Pacific region, as well as ad-hoc coverage of the African continent and the Pacific Rim.

-Not confined only to Europe, the EBU currently encompasses 75 television broadcasting organizations located in 56 countries of Europe, North Africa, and the Middle East.
-Furthermore, there are 61 associated broadcasting organizations in Europe, Africa, America, Asia, and Oceania.
+Not confined only to Europe, the EBU is the "largest community of public service media organizations throughout the world".
+It currently encompasses 117 television broadcasting organizations located in 57 countries of Europe, North Africa, and the Middle East, for a total of 68 associated broadcasting organizations in Europe, Africa, America, Asia, and Oceania.

-Events
+Eurovision events

-The EBU in co-operation with the respective host broadcaster, organises competitions and events in which its members can participate, if they wish to do so.
-These include:
+The European Broadcasting Union in co-operation with the respective host broadcaster, organises competitions and events in which its members can participate.